BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 Obstacle Management
 ===

 A consistent strategy to negotiate the different colors and positions of the obstacles is necessary to have the possible maximum score for the obstacle challenge round.
-The team had made a total of `7 subprograms` that should cover every possibility of the color and position of the obstacles.
+The team had made a total of `seven (7) subprograms` that should cover every possibility of the color and position of the obstacles.

 ##### Lists of Subprograms